bryanjsanchez/ProtoX/index.md

 ### Contributors

-ProtoX was developed by Bryan Sanchez (@bryanjsanchez), Renier Velazco (@velazcorenier), Christian Torres (cfboy) and Bryan Bonilla (@bryann37) for the Programing Languages course at the University of Puerto Rico Mayaguez Campus
+ProtoX was developed by Bryan Sanchez (@bryanjsanchez), Renier Velazco (@velazcorenier), Cristian Torres (cfboy) and Bryan Bonilla (@bryann37) for the Programing Languages course at the University of Puerto Rico Mayaguez Campus